There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 Using the spiritual and psychological paths and practices you’ve selected, begin to incorporate them into your daily life.

-You might like to dedicate a space in your house to your spiritual practice – even if that simply means an empty corner of a room.
+You might also like to dedicate a space in your house to your spiritual practice – even if that simply means an empty corner of a room.
 If you have an artistic side, you may like to create an altar if that speaks to you.
-Otherwise, simply create a quiet space in which you can reflect/work.
+Otherwise, simply create a quiet space in which you can reflect and reconnect to the Divine.

 6. Ask, “what is the ultimate purpose?”